 A Nebraska living trust allows your heirs to receive your estate without the delay or interference of the court.
 A will, on the other hand, must go through probate before your estate can be distributed.
-But a Nebraska living trust isn’t for everyone.
+However, it’s important to understand that a Nebraska living trust isn’t for everyone.
 Read on to find out who it does and doesn’t make sense for.
-For more help with your estate planning, use SmartAsset’s matching tool to find a financial advisor near you.
+For more help with your estate planning, consider working with a financial advisor who can make sure you make the right decisions to help you achieve your goals.

 How to Create a Living Trust in Nebraska

-- Decide which assets you want to put in the living trust and gather the relevant paperwork.
+- Pick assets: Decide which assets you want to put in the living trust and gather the relevant paperwork.
 These can include bank accounts, brokerage accounts and certificates of deposit (CDs).

-- Choose a trustee, who will manage the trust on your behalf.
+- Choose a trustee: The trustee will manage the trust on your behalf.
 You can name yourself as the trustee, but you’ll also have to appoint a trustee successor to step in when you die.

-- Create the trust document with the help of an attorney or on your own by using specific software.
+- Create the trust document: You should consider completing the trust document with the help of an attorney but you can also use your own by using specific software.

-- Sign the trust agreement in front of a notary public.
+- Sign: Sign the trust agreement in front of a notary public.

 What Is a Living Trust?